Master of Science with a Major in Kinesiology

 Official Transcripts: Official transcripts are required from all universities and colleges ever attended.
 Only in the case of transcripts from international colleges/universities will an official course-by-course transcript evaluation be accepted in lieu of an official transcript.
 Official transcripts should be sent to Augusta University's Office of Academic Admissions.
 To remain official, all transcripts must remain in the original, unopened, sealed and stamped/signed envelope from the Registrar's office of the issuing institution.
 Alternatively, Augusta University will accept official electronic transcripts from the registrar's office at your prior institution.
 Electronic transcripts should be directed to admissions@augusta.edu.

 References: Name and contact information of two (2) individuals who can specifically address the applicant’s academic and professional experiences and potential for success in the program are required.
-It is recommended that that one academic reference and a professional reference be named.
+It is recommended that one academic reference and a professional reference be named.

 Proof of Lawful Presence: In accordance with Board of Regents Policy 4.1.6, all applicants for admission to Augusta University are required to provide validation of lawful presence in the United States.
 Acceptance to the Augusta University is conditional until lawful presence is verified.
 ALL applicants who are U.S. Citizens must submit documentation that verifies his/her lawful presence in the United States at time of application to admissions@augusta.edu.